theOGognf/finagg/README.md

 - `FINAGG_DATABASE_URL` points to the **finagg** data storage.
 This defaults to `./findata/finagg.sqlite`.

-### API Keys
+### API Keys and User Agents

-API keys are required for most of the APIs.
-You can set environment variables to expose your API keys to **finagg**, or you can pass your API keys to the implemented APIs programmatically.
-The following environment variables are used for configuring API keys:
+API keys and user agent declarations are required for most of the APIs.
+You can set environment variables to expose your API keys and user agents to **finagg**, or you can pass your API keys and user agents to the implemented APIs programmatically.
+The following environment variables are used for configuring API keys and user agents:

 - `BEA_API_KEY` is for the Bureau of Economic Analysis's API key.
+You can get a free API key from the BEA site (linked [below](#api-references)).
 - `FRED_API_KEY` is for the Federal Reserve Economic Data API key.
+You can get a free API key from the FRED site (linked [below](#api-references)).
-- `INDICES_API_USER_AGENT` is for scraping popular indices' compositions from Wikipedia and should be equivalent to your browser's user agent.
+- `INDICES_API_USER_AGENT` is for scraping popular indices' compositions from Wikipedia and should be equivalent to a browser's user agent declaration.
+  This defaults to a hardcoded value, but it may not always work.
-- `SEC_API_KEY` is for the Securities and Exchange Commission's API key.
+- `SEC_API_USER_AGENT` is for the Securities and Exchange Commission's API.
+This should be of the format `FIRST_NAME LAST_NAME E_MAIL`.

 ## Dependencies